 The point is to eliminate all that icky stuff schools have in mind like label, tests, forced teaching of topics, mean teachers and so on, while guiding your children to learn and live creatively and happily.

-A note for single parents:
+Tips for single parents:

 Making sure your child gets to live and learn freely, without school can seen impossibly hard when you’re a single parent.
 Here are some helpful tips.